-Musalenska bistrica stream is on your right.
-Walk uphill untill the marked trail takes you accross the stream.
+Now, you are on the unpaved road and in the woods.
+Musalenska Bistrica stream is on your right.
+Walk uphill until the marked trail takes you across the stream.

 If short on time, one may take a gondola lift from Borovetz till Jastrebec peak and save him/herself 3 hours of walking.

 b) Ledenoto Ezero (no food, soft drinks and beer, overrnight stay)

 c) Musala hut located right on the peak.

 No food, one can buy water in plastic bottles from the metro station employee on duty.